 Real-Time telemetry data shall be restored using criteria and procedures as established by the Telemetry Standards.

-7.3.5 General Telemetry Performance Criterion

-All Real-Time telemetry as required by the Protocols shall meet the State Estimator Standards and the Telemetry Standards.

-7.3.4 TSP and QSE Telemetry Restoration
+7.3.6 TSP and QSE Telemetry Restoration

 Real-Time telemetry data shall be restored using criteria and procedures as established by the Telemetry Standards.